Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 DirectAdmin was initially released in 2003 by JBMC Software.
 Since then, they have introduced more than 1400 features in this readily available commercial solution.
 DirectAdmin’s interface supports multi-languages, leading to use in over 130 countries.

 A Quick DirectAdmin Overview

-As a web-based control panel, DirectAdmin is well-equipped with the necessary elements to help you manage your server better.
+As a web-based hosting control panel, DirectAdmin is well-equipped with the necessary elements to help you manage your server better.
 You can create and edit all DNS accounts and perform IP management.

 DirectAdmin shines in that it offers DNS Clustering.
 This feature enables communication with other machines that run DirectAdmin (you can transfer DNS data automatically among various machines with no DNS duplication issues).